hydroserver2/hydroserver/docs/guide/introduction.md

   observational sites, define their metadata, and view and download public hydrological data.
 - A [Streaming Data Loader (SDL)](loading-data.md) desktop application that will take your preferences as specified in the web application and automatically transform and upload your data to HydroServer's database.
-As long as you have an internet enabled sensing device, you should be able to automatically stream your data into our database in real-time.
+As long as you have an internet enabled sensing device, you should be able to automatically stream your data into a HydroServer database on a regular basis.
 - [APIs](/api/data-management-api.md) that provide endpoints which allow you to work with HydroServer's data directly.
 Our web application actually uses most of the API endpoints, so users should be able to do most of what they want through that user interface, but we've provided documentation for our APIs in case you'd like to build your own application that uses our services or need a specific data query not provided by the app.